Register

 When can I register?

-On-line Registrations are open mid-June 2025.
+On-line Registrations open in early / mid-June 2026.
 Only registered players will be considered for selection.

 How do I register?